Taphouse vs Cork: Which Homebrew GUI Is Worth Your Money?

 Installation History No Yes (Pro)

-Multi-Language English only 6 languages
+Multi-Language Community translations 6 languages

 Open Source Yes No